 Cyber attackers are relentless.
 They hunt, phish, scam, and social-engineer everybody including privileged users to infiltrate your organization.
 Once inside, they look for opportunities to elevate privilege and appropriate resources.
 Every app is vulnerable.
 Without controlling cloud and on-prem application access, organizations are at risk of a security breach.

-Two-factor authentication helps thwarts attacks and protect corporate data.
+Two-factor authentication helps thwart attacks and protect corporate data, as a key identity and access management (IAM) solution

 Two-factor authentication (2FA) adds an additional layer of security when users login to apps.
 Without additional authentication, users are asked to prove their identity by providing simple credentials such as an email address and a password.
 With 2FA, they are asked for a second factor (2F), usually by prompting the user to provide information via a physical token (i.e. a card) or a security question whose answer only they know.
 US Federal regulations recognize the following authentication factor options: